 The smallholding is approximately 7 acres and sits within our 17 acre site of mixed woodland, pasture and buildings at Upper Stowfield.
 We have a range of livestock including hens, pigs, goats sheep and a range of small animals.
 All these animals are tame enough to give our clients and visitors the chance to work with them.

-Our poultry produce around 1350 free-range eggs per month and these are all sold to staff, clients and our residential homes.
+Our poultry produce free-range eggs which are all sold to staff, clients and our residential homes.
 Periodically we have pork and hogget for sale as well.
 There is a small market garden where clients have been actively involved at all stages from planting to harvesting and helping with deliveries.

 We are always looking for new clients and volunteers to enable us to expand the types of livestock, crops and activities that we have.